 We value the many campus relationships we have formed over the years to provide additional support to more students.
 Some of our current partnerships include Spectrum - Autism at Cal, Latinxs in the Environment, Graduate Student Group - FYI STEM, Native American Theme Program, Black Engineering and Science Student Association, Hispanic Engineers and Scientists Society, Latino Association for Graduate Students in Engineering and Science, Graduate Student SACNAS club to name a few.

 We are fortunate to have specialists that provide their expertise, encouragement, and time with our NERDS beyond research opportunities with faculty mentors.
 Having an additional layer of support helps students have a bigger “academic family” that cares about them and can help build their confidence.
 Our mentors connect with NERDS through a variety of methods including phone, Skype, and in person.
 Having this flexibility to meet students is vital to their development.
 NERDS can get individualized time with our coaches or attend a variety of workshops that we offer.
-Our coaches are a strong layer of support in our educational landscape.
+Our mentors are a strong layer of support in our educational landscape.
 Here are some examples of our mentors.

 We use the FLARE holistic model of advising created in-house by Director Diana Lizarraga.
 This approach allows health and wellness to be woven into the conversation and emphasizes balance among these elements to increase success, validation, and sense of belonging to our community.

 F = Finances